 Judge allows Kohberger survey to continue

 Apr.
-22—Latah County District Judge John Judge is allowing Bryan Kohberger's defense to continue asking potential jurors to participate in a survey regarding the quadruple murder case.
+23—Latah County District Judge John Judge is allowing Bryan Kohberger's defense to continue asking potential jurors to participate in a survey regarding the quadruple murder case.

 On Friday, Judge officially lifted his previous order banning the defense from contacting prospective jurors in Latah County and other Idaho counties.
 Judge made his decision following two April hearings on the matter.

 Edelman said during the April 10 hearing that the purpose of the survey is to assess what residents have read, seen or heard about the Kohberger case in the media, and their opinions on the case.
-He said the information that has been widely disseminated by the media.
+He said the questions were based on information that has been widely disseminated by the media.

 Latah County Prosecutor Bill Thompson argued this survey violates a nondissemination order put into place last year.
 The order prohibits people involved in the case from publicly disseminating certain information about evidence outside the courtroom.